sbrajesh/bp-redirect-to-profile/readme.txt

 == Frequently Asked Questions ==
-= Does It stops Users from getting inside the WordPress dashboard = Yes, and No both.It does not allow user to directly go to the WordPress Mu backend, but if a user manually tries to go to the WordPress backend, It does not stops it.
+= Does It stops Users from getting inside the WordPress dashboard = Yes, and No both.
+It does not allow user to directly go to the WordPress backend, but if a user manually tries to go to the WordPress backend, It does not stops it.
 This plugin's sole purpose is to redirect users to their BuddyPress profile on login.

 == Changelog ==

+=== 1.2.3 ===
+ * Cleanup.
+ * Make sure it does not cause error if BuddyPress is disabled.

 === 1.2.2 ===
 Tested with BuddyPress 2.7.0